pyinstaller/pyinstaller/doc/source/pyi-makespec.rst

                     set base path for import (like using PYTHONPATH).
+                    Multiple directories are allowed, separating them with ':', or using this option multiple times --additional-hooks-dir=HOOKSPATH
+                    additional path to search for hooks (may be given several times)
-                    Multiple directories are allowed, separating them with ':', or using this option multiple times -K, --tk            include TCL/TK in the deployment -a, --ascii         do NOT include unicode encodings (default: included if available)
+-K, --tk            include TCL/TK in the deployment -a, --ascii         do NOT include unicode encodings (default: included if
+                    available)